cboecking/website/docs/blog/2023-02-28-Differences_in_types_of_conv_interfaces.md

 - Sometimes a button is present to help start or end conversation

 **Text applications**

+Also known as chat applications, they allow the user to complete their task and interact with the interface by sending and receiving messages.

+These are the elements of a text-only interface:

 - Text Commands
 - Written response from assistant with sound